Introduction to Co-location Services

 More and more businesses are trying to find an alternative to having servers at their premises, with all the associated costs of special environments and expensive technicians to look after them.
-Colocation services can be a great solution.
+Co-location services can be a great solution.
 Servers can be sent to a data centre where a range of services will be available.
 The data centre provider can give a complete managed service, or the business can maintain a more “hands-on” approach, carrying out management functions itself, albeit remotely.
-This introduction to colocation services explains their features and benefits.
+Co-location offers an effective alternative to organisations having servers at their premises, letting you avoid the associated costs of special environments and technicians to look after them.
+This introduction to co-location services explains their features and benefits.

 Things to Consider